PartyGodTroy/Vue.hx/example/readme.md

 This document helps je: [copy&paste](https://github.com/MatthijsKamstra/haxejs/blob/master/haxejs/copy_paste.md)

-But here are the once I ran into this project
+But here are the once I ran into with these examples:

 ## Date